Poland: Economy

-Poland is the regional economic leader in Central Europe, with nearly 40 per cent of the 500 biggest companies in the region (by revenues) as well as a high globalisation rate.
-The country's largest firms compose the WIG20 and WIG30 indexes, which is traded on the Warsaw Stock Exchange.
-According to reports made by the National Bank of Poland, the value of Polish foreign direct investments reached almost 300 billion PLN at the end of 2014.
+Poland is a regional European leader in terms of foreign direct investment and possesses around 40 percent of the 500 biggest companies in the region by revenues whilst maintaining a high globalisation rate and relatively high economic competitiveness.
+The country's largest firms compose the WIG20 and WIG30 stock market indexes, which are traded on the Warsaw Stock Exchange.
 The Central Statistical Office estimated that in 2014 there were 1,437 Polish corporations with interests in 3,194 foreign entities.

-Poland has the largest banking sector in Central Europe, with 32.3 branches per 100,000 adults.
+Poland also has the largest banking sector in Central Europe, with 32.3 branches per 100,000 adults.
+The monetary policy is determined by the National Bank of Poland (NBP), which controls the issuing of the national currency.
 It was the only European economy to have avoided the recession of 2008.
+Since 2019, workers under the age of 26 are exempt from paying the income tax.

-The country is the 20th largest exporter of goods and services in the world.
-Exports of goods and services are valued at approximately 56% of GDP, as of 2020.
-In 2019, Poland passed a law that would exempt workers under the age of 26 from income tax.
+The country is the 19th largest exporter of goods and services in the world.
+Exports of goods and services are valued at approximately 58% of GDP, as of 2023.
+Poland's largest trade partners are Germany, the United Kingdom, the Czech Republic, France, Italy, the Netherlands, and the United States.
+Among its lead exports are motor cars, buses, and vehicle-related accessories, machinery, electronics, electric batteries, home appliances, furniture, cosmetics, military equipment, and tobacco as well as materials such as silver, copper, steel, coal, zinc, tar, and coke.
+In 2023, the country produced 1300 tonnes of silver and was the 5th largest silver producer globally.
+As of 2025, Poland holds the world's 12th largest gold reserve, estimated at 509 tonnes.